openenergysolutions/openfmb.docs/docs/openfmb/intro.md

 ### Event

-A device may autonomously change its state or be asked to do so through a control message.
-Event messages are meant to be published upon state changes.
+A device may autonomously change its state or be asked to do so through a (discrete) control message.
+Event messages are intended to be published upon state changes.

 ### Control

-Control messages are aptly named, they are meant to control or modify the state of a device.
+Control messages commonly describe a schedule of requested state changes.

+### Discrete Control

+Discrete control messages are immediate requests to change device state.

 ## Modules

 Common data models are grouped into modules which encompass commonly exchanged information by a family of devices.

-A good number of modules exist today and are likely to be expanded on to encompass the modern world power grids live in.
+A good number of modules exist today and are likely to be expanded on.
 A variety of loads, sources, storage, switching, controls and more.

 Some of the useful modules that OpenFMB provides